About Kishore Mahbubani

 He has also been a prolific author, having published eight books: Can Asians Think?, Beyond The Age Of Innocence, The New Asian Hemisphere, The Great Convergence, Can Singapore Survive, The ASEAN Miracle (co-authored with Jeffery Sng), Has the West Lost It? and Has China Won?.

-He was conferred The Public Administration Medal (Gold) by the Singapore Government in 1998.
+Mr Mahbubani has received significant international recognition for his many accomplishments.
 The Foreign Policy Association Medal was awarded to him in New York in June 2004 with the following opening words in the citation: “A gifted diplomat, a student of history and philosophy, a provocative writer and an intuitive thinker”.
-He was listed as one of the top 100 public intellectuals in the world by Foreign Policy and Prospect magazines in September 2005, and included in the March 2009 Financial Times list of Top 50 individuals (including Obama, Wen Jiabao and Sarkozy) who would shape the debate on the future of capitalism.
-Prof Mahbubani was selected as one of Foreign Policy’s Top Global Thinkers in 2010 and 2011.
+He was listed as one of the top 100 public intellectuals in the world by Foreign Policy and Prospect magazines in September 2005, and included in the March 2009 Financial Times list of Top 50 individuals who would shape the debate on the future of capitalism.
+He was selected as one of Foreign Policy’s Top Global Thinkers in 2010 and 2011.
 In 2011, he was described as “the muse of the Asian century”.
-Most recently, he was selected by British current affairs magazine, Prospect, as one of the top 50 world thinkers for 2014.
+He was selected by Prospect magazine as one of the top 50 world thinkers for 2014.